Dark Store Theory in Commercial Property Tax Assessment

 Instead, they argue that sales of closed or vacant big-box stores are the only truly comparable arm's-length transactions reflecting the real property alone, stripped of lease and business value.
 Courts and administrative tribunals have split on this logic: some have accepted it, allowing large retailers to substantially reduce their assessments; others have rejected it as improperly stripping going-concern value that is legitimately attributable to the real property.

 Jurisdictional outcomes have shaped retail property tax economics across North America in material ways.
-Michigan and Indiana saw early successful dark store challenges that triggered legislative responses: Michigan enacted the Dark Store legislation in 2021 and Indiana made statutory amendments after high-profile cases, attempting to limit assessors' ability to use dark store comparables.
+Indiana and Michigan both saw early successful dark store challenges, but their legislative paths diverged.

 Wisconsin, Illinois, and several other Midwestern states have seen active litigation with mixed results at the administrative level.
 Canadian provinces have generally been less receptive to dark store arguments due to assessment methodology differences and the structure of assessment appeal processes, though retailers have made similar arguments in British Columbia and Ontario assessment appeals.